CoolBeansProgramming/CoolBeansProgramming/README.md

 - 👋 Hi, I’m @CoolBeansProgramming
 - 👀 I’m interested in data science and science fiction.
-- 🌱 I’m currently learning k-means clustering and C.
+- 🌱 I’m currently starting my data science journey over.
-- 💞️ I’m now watching SG-1.
+- 💞️ I’m not currently watching anything but am reading the Foundation series.

 <!---
 CoolBeansProgramming/CoolBeansProgramming is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.